railwayapp/docs/src/docs/guides/axum.md

 **Note:** Railway supports also <a href="/guides/services#deploying-a-public-docker-image" target="_blank">deployment from public and private Docker images</a>.

 This guide covers the main deployment options on Railway.
-Choose the approach that suits your setup, and start deploying your Rocket apps seamlessly!
+Choose the approach that suits your setup, and start deploying your Axum apps seamlessly!

 ## Next Steps